RonaldJair19/ArduDetectorInundacion/README.md

 In this repository are presented the codes and libraries related to the final prototype device for flood monitoring and early warning.

+## Contents of the repository
+The following is a description of the contents of each folder and the functionalities contained in the codes.

+/ ### Article proyect

+- ### ProyectMasterCode:
+It contains the main code of the project and the libraries used within it.
+- ### Test:
+It contains a calibration code for the color sensor used to detect the RGB values and display them on the OLED screen of the Heltec Wireless Stick board.
+It also contains a beta of the library developed for the prototype.
+- ### Diagrams and components

 ## Hardware materials used
 - ### Heltec Wireless Stick
 ![Image text](https://github.com/RonaldJair19/ArduDetectorInundacion/blob/master/DiagramsAndImages/HeltecWirelessStick.png)